SCCapstone/StyleMail/README.md

 # Deployment

+The stand alone web pages are deployed using Github Pages.
+The home page can be found at https://sccapstone.github.io/StyleMail/
-The team plans to deploy the web application on Google Cloud Platform.
+The SPA web application is deployed on Google Cloud Platform and can be found at https://stylemail.app/

 (More to be added to this section while working on the Proof of Concept Milestone)